danielserbu/VAmPISecurityTests/README.md

-# vapiSecurityTests
+# VAmPISecurityTests
-vapiSecurityTests with python and pytest
+VAmPISecurityTests with python and pytest